 As we have highlighted earlier, we continue to believe that mid and small cap provide relatively better entry points than their larger counterparts for medium to long term investments.

 On the Fixed income front, yields are likely to trade within a range as conflicting forces are at play.
-On the positive side, factors such as moderation of global growth, easing stance of major global central banks, slowing domestic economic activities, RBI’s Accommodative stance, attractive term premium over repo rate due to Operation TWIST and moderating credit growth favour lower yields.
+On the positive side, factors such as moderation of global growth, easing stance of major global central banks, slowing domestic economic activities, RBI’s Accommodative stance, attractive term premium over repo rate and moderating credit growth favour lower yields.

 On the negative side, possible increase in the fiscal deficit due to corporate tax rate cuts, excess SLR (Statutory Liquidity Ratio) investments within the banking system, Higher food inflation, etc. might impact yields adversely.
 However, we believe that most of the aforesaid factors are largely priced in and scope of significant move on either side from here on seems limited.